ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 #### Constraints

-- ALA can only use the read and write functions of the replication meta information file.
+- Reading and writing functions of the replication meta information file can be executed by ALA only.
 - The ALA object name for the server running the offline oraAdapter must be the same as the ALA object name for the Active server.
 - Offline oraAdapter does not support ALA objects with compressed tables as replication targets.
-- If the offline oraAdapter cannot access the log file and meta information file paths of the Active server due to disk issues, the operation fails.
+- If the offline oraAdapter cannot access the log file and the sender meta file paths of the Active server due to disk issues, the operation fails.
 - The log file size of the Active server and Standby server must be the same.
 The size is determined during the database creation, so it must be verified before using the offline option.
-- Changing log files and meta files arbitrarily (renaming, copying log files to another system, deleting) can lead to abnormal termination issues.
+- Changing log files and the sender meta files arbitrarily (renaming, copying log files to another system, deleting) can lead to abnormal termination issues.
 - If users restart the Standby server after performing BUILD OFFLINE META, the Remote Meta information used for analyzing logs disappears.
 Therefore, users need to execute BUILD OFFLINE META again.
 - When using the META_LOGGING Option, ALA also does not process the gap as the Archive logs, similar to replication.
 - If the SM version, OS, OS bit size (32 or 64), or log file size of the two database servers are different, starting Offline oraAdapter or creating an ALA object with the offline option fails.